mas-bandwidth/reliable/README.md

 }
 ```

-Once you process all acks, clear acks on the endpoint:
+Once you process all acks, clear them:

 ```c
 reliable_endpoint_clear_acks( endpoint );
 ```

-And make sure to update each endpoint once per-frame, so it keeps track of network connection stats like latency, packet loss and bandwidth sent, received and acked:
+And make sure to update each endpoint once per-frame, so it keeps track of network connection stats like latency, jitter, packet loss and bandwidth:

 ```c
 reliable_endpoint_update( endpoint, time );